4rkal/MoneroOS/README.md

 ## P2Pool
 If you want to use p2pool please check [this](https://github.com/4rkal/MoneroOS/wiki/P2Pool) wiki entry.

+# Compile from source
+If you want to see how to compile MoneroOS from source, check out [this](https://github.com/4rkal/MoneroOS/wiki/Compile-from-source) wiki entry.

 ## TODO
 This is a basic TODO list.
 If you have any recommendations please don't hesitate to create a GitHub issue.
 - [ ] More user-friendly guides (Windows, etc.)